-1. Control of run- off at source
+1 Control of run-off at source

-- a.
-Permeable paving: run-off is allowed to percolate through a porous paving surface to reduce the need for surface water drains. - b.
-Green roofs: are used to reduce the peak flow of water as they absorb a large percentage of water falling on them.
+• Permeable paving: run-off is allowed to percolate through a porous paving surface to reduce the need for surface water drains.

+• Green roofs: are used to reduce the peak flow of water as they absorb a large percentage of water falling on them.

-2. Infiltration trenches
+2 Infiltration trenches

-a.
-Infiltration trench is an excavated trench filled with stone which acts as an underground reservoir.
+• Infiltration trench is an excavated trench filled with stone which acts as an underground reservoir.
 It allows gradual infiltration of water into the ground and can be combined with a filtration technique to remove excessive solids from the water.

-3. Swales and Basins
+3 Swales and basins

-- a.
-Swales are linear grassed depressions to receive run off and slowly move it to the discharge point.
-They may be used to replace conventional roadside kerbs. - b.
-Basins are dry outside of storm periods and are meant to hold water for a few hours such that solids such as pollutants and silt can settle down.
+• Swales are linear grassed depressions to receive run off and slowly move it to the discharge point.
+They may be used to replace conventional roadside kerbs.

+• Basins are dry outside of storm periods and are meant to hold water for a few hours such that solids such as pollutants and silt can settle down.

-4. Ponds and Wetlands
+4 Ponds and wetlands

-a.
-Integrated wetlands or ponds can be developed as landscaped features within building sites to direct the run-off locally.
+• Integrated wetlands or ponds can be developed as landscaped features within building sites to direct the run-off locally.